UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/0-subject-guide/Assessment/index.md

 ## Assignment instructions

-The assignment will be a data analysis assignment which will need to be performed in R, and you will need to submit a 5 minute oral presentation, with slides.
+The assignment will be an assignment which will need to be performed in Excel, which will be specifically assessed.

-The assignment will assess skills from Modules 1 to 4 (lectures of weeks 1-4) and associated tutorial exercises, readings, R codes, and course contents (this is to be confirmed).
-This focuses on the claims modelling component of the subject.
+The assignment will assess skills from Reserving and Stochastic returns (TBC) and associated tutorial exercises, readings, spreadsheets, and course contents.
 Communication skills will also be assessed.

 Additional details and instructions will be available later (around mid-semester exam time).